 Technical Support Specialist

-Responsible for technical support and other specialized tasks in support of information technology initiatives of University.
-Provides hardware/software troubleshooting skills in a dynamic, team environment.
+Responsible for client technical support and other specialized tasks in support of teaching and learning, administrative functions, and overall information technology initiatives of the University.

-- Strong ability to create good will with staff, faculty, and students; servant attitude.
+- Strong ability to create good will with students, faculty, and staff; servant attitude.

-- Commitment to the Articles of Faith, Mission, and Objectives of the University; and desires to be a role model for students by demonstrating an active Christian faith in personal example and in work related responsibilities.
+- Commitment to the Articles of Faith, Mission, and Objectives of the University; Desires to be a role model for students by demonstrating an active Christian faith in personal example and in work-related responsibilities.

-- Works closely with peer and network technicians to provide technical support for information technology systems as directed.
+- Works closely with department team members to provide technical support for technology systems as directed.

 - Attends regularly scheduled team meetings.